vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. The LP party has general account balance in USD of `9000` and bond account balance `1000` on the market `id_xxx`.
 1. The other party has no open orders anywhere and general account balance in USD of `other_gen_bal + other_margin_bal`.

-#### Test case 3.1.1: Spot market is proposed, accepted, restored (<a name="0073-LIMN-102" href="#0073-LIMN-102">0073-LIMN-102</a>)

-1. There is an asset USD and no asset proposals.
-1. There are no markets and no market proposals.
-1. There is a party a party called `LP party` with general balance of 10 000 USD.
-1. A market is proposed by a party called `LP party` and has enactment date 1 year in the future.
-The market has id `id_xxx`.
-1. `LP party` commits a stake of 1000 USD to `id_xxx`.
-1. Other parties vote on the market and the proposal is accepted (passes rules for vote majority and participation).
-The market has id `id_xxx`.
-1. The market is in `pending` state, see [market lifecycle](../protocol/0043-MKTL-market_lifecycle.md).
-1. Another party places a limit sell order on the market and has `other_gen_bal`, holding balance `other_hold_bal`.
-1. Enough time passes so a checkpoint is created and no party submitted any withdrawal transactions throughout.
-1. The network is shut down.
-1. The network is restarted with the checkpoint hash from the above checkpoint in genesis.
-The checkpoint restore transaction is submitted and processed.
-1. There is an asset USD.
-1. There is a market with `id_xxx` with all the same parameters as the accepted proposal had.
-1. The LP party has general account balance in USD of `9000` and bond account balance `1000` on the market `id_xxx`.
-1. The other party has no open orders anywhere and general account balance in USD of `other_gen_bal + other_hold_bal`.

 #### Test case 3.1.2: Perpetual market is proposed, accepted, restored (<a name="0073-LIMN-105" href="#0073-LIMN-105">0073-LIMN-105</a>)

 1. There is an asset USD and no asset proposals.